Tabular Editor 3: January 2026 Release

 The rules are built into the application, meaning that they will be updated with new releases and be consistent across all users in a team.
 We have a knowledge base of articles for each rule to dive deeper into what each one is for and what causes it.
 The rules can be toggled globally in preferences for each user, or you can decide which you want to apply to your model on an individual basis.
 They also work seamlessly with your existing BPA Rules.

-The January release includes a fantastic new feature we developed in partnership with our friends from Advancing Analytics: The ability to create a Power BI semantic model directly from a Databricks Metric View.
-Tabular Editor 3 opens a new avenue of platform interoperability, which helps those who use Databricks to utilize the full Databricks platform while utilizing the advantages of Power BI as a reporting platform.
+The January release includes a fantastic new feature we developed in partnership with our friends from Advancing Analytics: The ability to create a Power BI semantic model directly from a Databricks metric view.
+Tabular Editor 3 opens a new avenue of platform interoperability, which helps those who use Databricks to use the full Databricks platform while taking advantage of Power BI as a reporting platform.

 NOTE

-For all the details of this new feature, please read our documentation article on Semantic Bridge.
+For all the details of this new feature, please read our documentation article.

 Saving with supporting Fabric files

-Enhanced Time Intelligence, or Calendars as they are known inside the semantic model, is a new feature introduced in semantic models in the fall of 2025 and supported from day 0 in Tabular Editor.
-With the January release of Tabular Editor 3 we have developed a Calendar Editor that makes it easier to create, edit, and maintain Calendar objects in your semantic model.
+Enhanced Time Intelligence, or calendars as they are known inside the semantic model, is a new feature introduced in semantic models in the fall of 2025 and supported from day 0 in Tabular Editor.
+With the January release of Tabular Editor 3, we have developed a dedicated editor that makes it easier to create, edit, and maintain Calendar objects in your semantic model.

 There are various hover options in the editor that provide additional context and examples of how to use each calendar field, as well as internal validation to ensure the calendar setup is valid.